Health Insurance for Cancer Patients in India | PolicyX

 3. Cashless Treatment at a Large Network

-With access to more than 21,700 cashless healthcare providers, policyholders can start treatment quickly at network facilities without paying up front, helping avoid delays caused by arranging large sums of money at short notice.
+With access to more than 21,700 cashless healthcare providers, policyholders can start treatment quickly at network facilities without paying upfront, helping avoid delays caused by arranging large sums of money at short notice.

 4. Cover for Cancer Treatments

-5. Coverage Before and After Hospitalisation
+5. Coverage Before and After Hospitalization

 Timely Action, Secured Lives